cal-poly-dxhub/food-insecurity-early-warning-dashboard/README.md

 ## Files:
-- main.py: Fetches data from sources, formats it into a consistent schema, and them uploads it to a database
+- main.py: Fetches data from sources, formats it into a consistent schema, and then uploads it to a database
 - Data Injestion Record Sheet*.xlsx: Records of the indicators, their respective sources, and details to why they are or aren't in the dashboard
 - Dash_AWS.pbix: Dashboard to be opened by Power BI Desktop.
 Requires a database connection
 - Dash_Local.pbix: Dashboard to be opened by Power BI Desktop.
 Contains cached data without a database connection.
 Provided for a reference in case dashboard formatting in Dash_AWS.pbix is lost